-Nothing says “summer is coming” like the opening day of a Seattle-area farmers market.
+Nothing says fall harvest like a trip to a Seattle-area farmers market.
 Shop locally grown produce, browse bountiful bouquets, and chat with the hardworking farmers at your favorite stands.

 Here are some favorite Seattle-area farmers markets, plus options for vendors and nearby parks for a farm-to-picnic blanket feast.
 As always, keep these guidelines in mind: